 Only Love would give free will to His creatures and run the risk of receiving the suffering that sin has brought to the Godhead.
 Only Love would be interested in gaining the cheerful voluntary service of those who were free to go their own way.
 And when sin came, only Love could have the patience and the will to devise a plan that would enable the universe to come to a full understanding of the basic facts in the great controversy between good and evil, and thus ensure against any further uprising of pride and selfishness.

 Only Love could inspire the plan that would permit Christ to redeem the human race from the guilt and power of sin by His earthly life, death, and resurrection.
-By His very nature God was impelled to devise and carry out this amazing plan (John 3:16).
+By His very nature God was impelled to devise and carry out this amazing plan. “ For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 God Himself paid the heavy price of our redemption.
 “Greater love has no one than this, than to lay down one’s life for his friends” (John 15:13).

 In His service,